Allan BinnsDirectorConsultant

 The solution

-The solution evolved through multiple iterations over three years, ultimately arriving at an approach that separates information provision from information review and puts ownership back on designers.
+The current approach separates information provision from information review and puts evidence ownership back on designers.

 The implementation

 The solution was to let designers manage evidence in dynamic CDE folders while the principal designer works from filtered snapshots in Morta.
 Using CLC Gateway Two guidance, the team communicates clear expectations about what evidence is needed in each regulation folder, making it the designer’s responsibility to demonstrate compliance rather than having the principal designer hunt for evidence.
-Although it feels simplistic and the team has stripped back some of the earlier functionality, it fits the working processes that projects actually have — and it provides a blueprint for pre-construction information packs under CDM, safety case reports, and construction-phase compliance tracking towards a unified Gateway Three submission.
+The workflow fits the working processes that projects actually have , and it provides a blueprint for pre-construction information packs under CDM, safety case reports, and construction-phase compliance tracking towards a unified Gateway Three submission.

 Before & after